syszern/cybersecurity-portfolio/security-incident-reports/description.md

 ## Security Incident Reports
-### Security Incident Analysis for YummyRecipesForMe.com
+### Security Incident Analysis for a Cooking Website
-**Background:** Visitors to the cooking website yummyrecipesforme.com experienced a security issue when loading the main webpage.
+**Background:** Visitors to the cooking website *yummyrecipesforme.com* experienced a security issue when loading the main webpage.
 The cybersecurity analyst's role is to investigate, identify, document, and recommend a solution to the security problem.

 **Objective:** Investigate the security event, identify the affected network protocols, and recommend a preventive security measure.